Theoretical Foundations of Conformal Prediction: Conditional independence with a discrete confounder

-where the first step is simply the definition of $\psi(\bfx,\bfy,\bfw)$, and the second step holds by definition of the quantile of a finite list (recall Definition~\ref{def:quantile}; this is also similar to the argument in the proof of Proposition~\ref{prop:conformal-via-pvalues}).
+where the second step holds by definition of the quantile of a finite list (recall Definition~\ref{def:quantile}; this is also similar to the argument in the proof of Proposition~\ref{prop:conformal-via-pvalues}).
 Moreover, for any $\sigma\in\cS_n(\bfw)$, we have an equality of sets,

 where $\circ$ denotes a composition of permutations; this holds specifically because $\cS_n(\bfw)$ is a \emph{subgroup}, rather than an arbitrary subset, of $\cS_n$.
 Therefore, for any $\sigma\in\cS_n(\bfw)$,